frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 ### We will always have C

-As we delve into Dynamic Programming with C++, our focus is on techniques that shine in interviews and coding competitions.
+As we delve into Dynamic Programming with C++, our focus is on techniques that shine in interviews and coding competitive programmings.
 Since competitive coding often favors slick C-style code, we'll zero in on a tabulation solution for this problem.
 Tabulation, as we know, is usually the most efficient approach.
 To show you what I mean, check out the `int* ValuesTabulationCStyle(const int* sequence, int length, int targetSum)` function in Code Fragment 12.

 ```Cpp
 int* ValuesTabulationCStyle(const int* sequence, int length, int targetSum) {